-- Verify in the field that an ERV or HRV is installed, and verify using product specifications that it will provide airflows to meet or exceed the dwelling unit's balanced ventilation system airflows, and - 2.
-Verify that the fan efficacy and sensible recovery effectiveness or efficiency requirements in Section 150.1 are met using product databases (HVI or Energy Commission approved alternatives) or from product specifications, and - Verify that ERV/HRV systems that provide ventilation to more than one dwelling unit include a bypass or free cooling function, using product specifications.
-Field verify that the bypass function exists and meets the requirements of Table 140.4(e).
+- 1. Verify in the field that an ERV or HRV is installed, and verify using product specifications that it will provide airflows to meet or exceed the dwelling unit's balanced ventilation system airflows, and - Verify that the fan efficacy and sensible recovery effectiveness or efficiency requirements in Section 150.1X are met using product databases (HVI or Energy Commission - approved alternatives) or from product specifications, and - 3.
+Verify that ERV/HRV systems that provide ventilation to more than one dwelling unit include a bypass or free cooling function, using product specifications. - 4.
+Conduct functional testing of the bypass function according to NA7.5.4

-Submeasure B: Kitchen Exhaust Minimum Capture
+7.3.2 Submeasure B: Kitchen Exhaust Minimum Capture